torproject/sbws/README.md

 # Readme

-It doesn't get simplier than this, folks.
+It doesn't get simpler than this, folks.

 Run `sbws server` on the same machine as a relay with an exit policy that allows exiting to itself on a single port.
 (Notice: it won't get the exit flag)